Entropy spectroscopy of a bilayer graphene quantum dot: Entropy Extraction

 \section{Entropy Extraction}

-The relevant thermodynamic state variables of the QD--reservoir system include the mean occupation number $N$ and entropy $S$ of the QD, as well as the electrochemical potential $\mu$ and carrier temperature $T$ in the reservoir.
-In our experiment, $\mu$ and $T$ are independent, externally controlled variables.
-In an experiment conducted at constant temperature $\Tbar$, these variables are connected through the Maxwell relation
+The system is described by the mean occupation number $\Nbar$ and the entropy $S$ of the QD, and the electrochemical potential $\mu$ and mean carrier temperature $\Tbar$ of the reservoir.
+In our experiment, $\mu$ and $\Tbar$ are independent, externally controlled variables.
+At constant $\Tbar$, these variables are connected through the Maxwell relation

 By measuring $\difsp{\Nbar}{T}[\mu]$ one can get the entropy of the system.
 In order to measure this quantity, we control the temperature $T(t)$ by driving an electrical current

 through the heaters.
 The temperature resulting from Joule heating can be expressed as~\cite{huardElectronHeatingMetallic2007}